mjfrigaard/sharing-your-work/manuscript/02chapter.md

 ---

-## Additional reasons for using R/RStudio
+## Additional reasons for using R & RStudio

 Below are a few more reasons you should consider using R/RStudio in case you're still on the fence.